juju/docs/src/en/temp-release-notes.md

 Note that 'resource-get' only provides an FS path to the resource file.
 It does not provide any information about the resource (e.g. revision).

 ##### Charms can declare minimum Juju version

 There is a new (optional) top level field in the metadata.yaml file called min-juju-version.
 If supplied, this value specifies the minimum version of a Juju server with which the charm is compatible.
 When a user attempts to deploy a charm (whether from the charmstore or from local) that has min-juju-version specified, if the targeted model's Juju version is lower than that specified, then the user will be shown an error noting that the charm requires a newer version of Juju (and told what version they need).
 The format for min-juju-version is a string that follows the same scheme as our release versions, so you can be as specific as you like.
-For example,
-min-juju-version: "2.0.1-beta3" will deploy on 2.0.1 (release), but will not deploy on 2.0.1-alpha1 (since alpha1 is older than beta3).
+For example, min-juju-version: "2.0.1-beta3" will deploy on 2.0.1 (release), but will not deploy on 2.0.1-alpha1 (since alpha1 is older than beta3).

-Note that, at this time, Juju 1.25.x does *not* recognize this flag, so charms using this field will, unfortunately, not be accepted by 1.25 environments.
+Note that, at this time, Juju 1.25.x does *not* recognize this field, so charms using this field will, unfortunately, not be accepted by 1.25 environments.